luisfbp/mercadolibre-mutant-challenge/README.md

 ## Project Installation

 1. It is required to run MongoDB in your local listening at port 27017
-- To run Docker easily, run a Docker MongoDB container as shown below.
+- To run MongoDB in your local easily, run a Docker MongoDB container as shown below.
 ```shell
 docker pull mongo
 sudo docker run -it --rm --name mongo-container mongo